Genocide of Indigenous peoples in Brazil: Affected tribes

 The ethnocide of the Yanomami has been well documented; there are an estimated nine thousand currently living in Brazil in the Upper Orinoco drainage and a further fifteen thousand in Venezuela.
-The NGO Survival International has reported that throughout the 1980s up to forty thousand gold prospectors entered Yanomami territory bringing diseases the Yanomami had no immunity to, the prospectors shot them and destroyed entire villages, and Survival International estimates that up to twenty per cent of the people were dead within seven years.
+The NGO Survival International has reported that throughout the 1980s up to 6,000 gold prospectors entered Yanomami territory bringing diseases the Yanomami had no immunity to, the prospectors shot them and destroyed entire villages, and Survival International estimates that up to twenty per cent of the people were dead within seven years.
+During this period massacres such as the Haximu massacre were also perpetrated by prospectors and miners.
+During the presidency of Jair Bolsonaro a humanitarian crisis occurred where a series of mass deaths, famine, forced displacements and other major human rights violations took place in the Yanomami Indigenous Territory.

+In March 1988 the Ticuna people were subjected to a massacre.
+Since 1994 it has been treated by the Brazilian courts as a genocide, and in 2001, thirteen men were convicted for perpetrating the genocide.

 The Uru-Eu-Wau-Wau, whose territory has been protected by law since 1991, saw an influx of an estimated 800 people in 2007.
 The tribal leaders met with the civil authorities and demanded the trespassers be evicted.
 This tribe, initially contacted in 1981, saw a severe decline in population after disease was introduced by settlers and miners.
 Their numbers are now estimated at a few hundred.

-In 2022, Man of the Hole, who was totally isolated for 26 years and was his uncontacted tribe's last survivor of genocide died.
+In July 2022, the Man of the Hole, who was totally isolated for 26 years and was his uncontacted tribe's last survivor of genocide, died.
 He lived in Tanaru Indigenous Territory in Rondônia state.
 The Observatory for the Human Rights of Uncontacted and recently-contacted Peoples called for the territory to be permanently protected as a memorial to Indigenous Genocide.

 Portuguese colonization

 During the Portuguese colonization of the Americas, Cabral made landfall off the Atlantic coast.
-Over the following decade the indigenous Tupí, Tapuya and other tribes which lived along the coast suffered large depopulation due to disease and violence.
+Over the following decade the indigenous Tupí, Tapuya, Caeté, Goitacá and other tribes which lived along the coast suffered large depopulation due to disease and violence.
 A process of miscegenation between Portuguese settlers and indigenous women also occurred.
 It is estimated that of the 2.5 million indigenous peoples who had lived in the region which now comprises Brazil, less than 10 percent survived to the 1600s.
-The primary reason for depopulation was diseases such as smallpox that advanced far beyond movement of European settlers.
+A primary reason for depopulation was diseases such as smallpox that advanced far beyond movement of European settlers, anthropologist and historian Darcy Ribeiro highlights how the majority of these deaths occurred initially due to European diseases spreading from the Portuguese colonisers to indigenous peoples, but that this was just a precursor to later, more horrendous, ethnocide and genocide.